ThreeSixtyGiving/standard/documentation/identifiers.md

 * **A list code**: a prefix that describes the list the identifier is taken from.
 * **An identifier** taken from that list.

-In 360Giving data we ask publishers to use a list code prefix taken from the [org-id list locator](http://org-id.guide/).
+In 360Giving data we ask publishers to use a list code prefix taken from the <a href="https://org-id.guide/" target="_blank"> org-id list locator</a>.
 This provides an open, maintained list of codes for many different lists around with world, giving a way to identify almost any organisation.

 ```eval_rst